josejp2424/ROX-Filer-gtk3/README.md

 ROX-Filer is a fast and lightweight graphical file manager originally createdby Thomas Leonard for the ROX Desktop.

-This repository contains the ongoing port of ROX-Filer 2.12 to GTK3,maintained by josejp2424.
+This repository contains the ongoing port of ROX-Filer 2.12 to GTK3.

 The goal of this project is to preserve the speed, simplicity, flexibility andtraditional behaviour of the original ROX-Filer while replacing its GTK2-eraimplementation with a modern GTK3 code base.